 Practicing mindfulness means becoming an impartial witness to our thoughts and experiences as we have them.
 The more we practice mindfulness, the more we are able to overcome the constant judging and reacting to inner and outer experiences that constantly stream through our minds.
 Over time, we develop sustained concentration to uncover new perspectives, gain greater insight and unleash creative problem solving.

-Please visit HelloYoga.com to learn more about Gail’s commitment to yoga and mindfulness as a path to leaving a full life.
+Please read HelloYoga to learn about Gail’s commitment to yoga and mindfulness as a path to living a full life.